adiidiwakarr/CODETECH-TASK4/README.md

 **Classify the image:** Use the model to predict the class of the image ,Decode the predictions to human-readable labels using the decode_predictions function

 **Display the image and classification results:** Display the input image using Matplotlib ,Print the top 3 predicted classes along with their probabilities

+## RESULT
+The script will display the input image.
+It will print the top 3 predicted classes with their probabilities.